Juliano Belletti: International career

-Belletti made his international debut for Brazil on 28 March 2001 in a 1–0 loss away to Ecuador in 2002 FIFA World Cup qualification.
-In July, he went to the 2001 Copa América in Colombia, where he scored in a 3–1 win against Paraguay, but netted an own goal in a shock defeat to last-minute invitees Honduras as the team suffered a quarter-final exit.
-The team bounced back to win the World Cup in Japan and South Korea, with Belletti playing the semi-final match against Turkey after replacing Kléberson for the final five minutes of the 1–0 win.
-Belletti's international career was limited by sharing his position with the team's captain, Cafú.
+Belletti made his international debut for Brazil on 28 March 2001 in a 1–0 loss away to Ecuador in the 2002 FIFA World Cup qualification.
+In July, he went to the 2001 Copa América in Colombia, where he scored his first, and only international goal in a 3–1 win against Paraguay, but netted an own goal in a shock defeat to last-minute invitees Honduras as the team suffered a quarter-final exit.
+The team bounced back to win the World Cup in Japan and South Korea, with Belletti playing the semi-final match against Turkey after replacing Kléberson for the final five minutes of the 1–0 win en route to the title.
+Belletti's international career was limited by sharing his position with the team's captain, Cafu.

-Belletti played at the 2003 FIFA Confederations Cup but missed the 2005 edition, for which Cafú was absent.
-Suffering from a right Achilles tendon injury, his place was taken by Cicinho and Maicon, who dominated the position in the years to come by.
+Belletti played at the 2003 FIFA Confederations Cup but missed the 2005 edition due to a right Achilles tendon injury.
+As Cafu also did not play at this tournament, their places on the team were given to Cicinho and Maicon who later became dominant players at this position.

 Coaching career

 On 4 February 2021, Belletti was named assistant at his first club Cruzeiro, after previously working in the club's International Business section.
 On 31 July, he was in charge of the club's first team trainings after the departure of Mozart, but returned to previous duties on 3 August after the appointment of Vanderlei Luxemburgo.

+Belletti had his first experience as a head coach in 2023, with São Paulo FC under-20 team, when he arrived to replace Alex.
+He remained in the position until June 2023, when he claimed family adjustment problems upon his return to Brazil.
+In July 2024, he was announced for the same role, in the Barcelona U19 team.
+Belletti's first season in charge of Barcelona U19 was successful, with his team winning the Copa del Rey Juvenil de Fútbol on 16 March 2025, and later winning the UEFA Youth League on 28 April.

+On 30 May 2025, Belletti was appointed manager of FC Barcelona Atlètic, freshly relegated to Segunda Federación.